frederikhandberg0709/chat-server/README.md

 8. As a user, I want to reply to specific messages in a chat, **so that** I can provide context and make conversations easier to follow.

 ## Product Backlog

+The product backlog lists features based on the functional requirements of the chat application.
+It is divided into three sections to reflect their development status:

+1. **Implemented:** Features from the functional requirements that are fully developed and working.

+2. **In Progress:** Features currently being developed or tested.

+3. **Planned:** Features identified from the functional requirements, but development not yet started.

 ### ✅ Implemented